Andrew Loveless

 B. Luksik, A. Loveless, and A. George

-IEEE Digital Avionics Systems Conference (DASC) 2021 [Best Student Paper]
+IEEE Digital Avionics Systems Conference (DASC) 2021

 Summary: Describes a novel approach for correctly reconfiguring Time-Triggered Ethernet networks in the presence of faulty devices. -